Sqaard/RL-based-Feature-Ablation/README.md

 The project investigates how **Reinforcement Learning (RL)** combined with **deep learning feature extraction (GRU)** can create dynamic, personalized trading strategies that adapt to market conditions and user-defined risk profiles.

-> *Investing shouldn't be a choice between a snail and a rollercoaster.
-This is the engine for the self-driving car.*

 ---

 ## 🎯 Project Overview & Key Findings